Document-to-PDF conversion

 • Fonts: If the original fonts are not embedded or supported by the PDF format, they may be substituted with similar ones, which could affect the look of your text.

-• Text Alignment: Margins or text alignment might shift slightly, especially if the original document has complex formatting (e.g., columns, indents, or spacing).
+• Text Alignment: Margins or text alignment might shift slightly, especially if the original document has complex formatting (for example, columns, indents, or spacing).

 • Images: Image quality may decrease slightly due to compression during the conversion process.
 Placement of images could also be altered if they were aligned or wrapped around text in a non-standard way.